 - Geometry: Lines, arcs, polygons

-- Sections: more than 7000 predefined from Consteel section bank, or custom defined by section macros, including cold-formed sections with stiffener definition support
+- Section: more than 7000 predefined from Consteel section bank, or custom defined by section macros, including cold-formed sections with stiffener definition support

-- Loads: Nodal, line, uniform and linearly changing surface loads
+- Loads: Nodal, line, uniform and linearly changing surface loads, load combinations, load groups, load cases, load transfer surfaces, thermal, elongation and pretension loads, prescribed displacement

-- I.O. : Load from file, load from Consteel, save to file or Consteel
+- I.O. : Load from file, load from Consteel, save to file or Consteel, send and execute Descript

 Other noteworthy features of Pangolin: